Xilinx/Vitis-Tutorials/Machine_Learning/Design_Tutorials/04-Keras_GoogleNet_ResNet/README.md

 ![figure](files/doc/images/bd_miniVggNet.png)

-Once the training is complete, you will get the average top-1 accuracy as reported in the [logfile_host_run_all.txt](files/rpt/logfile_host_run_all.txt) logfile and also illustrated by the learning curves:
+Once the training is complete, you will get the average top-1 accuracy as reported in the logfile placed in [ref_log](files/rpt/ref_log) folder and also illustrated by the learning curves:

 ![figure](files/doc/images/miniVggNet_plot.png)